awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-kinesisstreams/README.md

 ### AWS Lambda Function
 * Minimally-permissive IAM role for the Lambda Function to put records on the Kinesis Data Stream
 * Enable X-Ray Tracing
-* Sets an Environment Variable named KINESIS_DATA_STREAM_NAME that holds the Kinesis Data Stream Name, which is a required property Kinesis Data Streams SDK when making calls to it
+* Sets an Environment Variable named KINESIS_DATASTREAM_NAME that holds the Kinesis Data Stream Name, which is a required property Kinesis Data Streams SDK when making calls to it

 ### Amazon Kinesis Stream
 * Enable server-side encryption for the Kinesis Data Stream using AWS Managed CMK